krasserm/krasserm.github.io/stories.md

 ## Machine learning

 I had my first contact with machine learning and statistical mechanics in 1999 when I worked on ab-initio protein structure prediction at the University of Salzburg.
-Focus of my work was [knowledge based potentials](https://en.wikipedia.org/wiki/Statistical_potential) used to assess protein structures and to guide protein folding simulations.
-In 2003 I developed several machine learning models for the drug discovery pipeline of an international pharmaceutical company.
+Focus of my work were [knowledge based potentials](https://en.wikipedia.org/wiki/Statistical_potential) for protein structure assessment and for guiding protein folding simulations.
+In 2003 I implemented several machine learning algorithms for the drug discovery pipeline of an international pharmaceutical company.
 These were mainly hierarchical clustering algorithms for grouping chemical compounds.
-Some implementations were based on the [nearest neighbor chain algorithm](https://en.wikipedia.org/wiki/Nearest-neighbor_chain_algorithm) to achieve low time and space complexity.
+Some implementations were based on the [nearest neighbor chain algorithm](https://en.wikipedia.org/wiki/Nearest-neighbor_chain_algorithm) to achieve low time and space complexity, an important requirement in this context.
 The company used these implementations for several years in production.

-I resumed working on machine learning solutions in 2014 when they became increasingly important for my projects.
-I used classical machine learning approaches mainly for predicting distributed systems behavior (distributed job execution times, ...).
-In 2017 I finally decided to take a sabbatical year to go deeper into machine learning, statistics and mathematics.
+I resumed working with machine learning in 2014 as it became increasingly important for my projects.
+I implemented learning algorithms for predicting distributed systems behavior, such as job execution times across multiple data centers, and for influencing resource allocation.
+In 2017, I finally decided to take a sabbatical year to go deeper into machine learning, statistics and mathematics.
 During that time I took several [courses](/resume/#certificates), read many [books](/2018/01/03/machine-learning-resources/) and published [articles](/) and exercise code about [machine learning basics](https://github.com/krasserm/machine-learning-notebooks), [Bayesian machine learning](https://github.com/krasserm/bayesian-machine-learning) and [other topics](https://github.com/krasserm).
-I meanwhile work as data scientist and software engineer on computer vision problems such as face recognition, image aesthetic assessment and
-[single image super-resolution](https://github.com/krasserm/wdsr) with deep learning approaches.
+I meanwhile work as data scientist and software engineer on computer vision problems such as face recognition, image aesthetic assessment and [single image super-resolution](https://github.com/krasserm/wdsr) with deep learning approaches.